matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 * [`AssetManager.getStylesheetFiles`](/api-reference/events#assetmanagergetstylesheetfiles)
 * [`AssetManager.getJavaScriptFiles`](/api-reference/events#assetmanagergetjavascriptfiles)

-Each event is passed an array and plugins add file paths to the array.
+Each event is passed an array, and plugins add file paths to the array.
 Then the file will be processed and served by Matomo.

 LESS files are made discoverable in the same way: they must be added via the [`AssetManager.getStylesheetFiles`](/api-reference/events#assetmanagergetstylesheetfiles) event.
 Unlike vanilla CSS, however, they will be processed by the [less.php](https://github.com/wikimedia/less.php) library server side.

-### TypeScript, EcmaScript and Vue files
+### TypeScript, ECMAScript and Vue files

-Since version 4.5.0 of Matomo, plugins can use TypeScript and EcmaScript, and can create Vue components.
+Since version 4.5.0 of Matomo, plugins can use TypeScript and ECMAScript (referred to as ES from now on), and can create Vue components.
 These files cannot be handled by Matomo's asset pipeline, as they require far more processing than can be done in PHP.

 Instead, they must be built during development into a [UMD file](https://github.com/umdjs/umd), and distributed with